 As a brand, Simple is dedicated to sensitive skin.
 Thus, it's no surprise that its beloved cleansing cloths made our final cut.
 With the absence of irritants, alcohols, and chemicals, and the presence of skin-improving ingredients like vitamin B5, these makeup remover wipes are one of our drugstore must-haves and tackle our budge-proof smoky eye sans struggle.

 Oil-free and carefully formulated to be especially gentle on even the most sensitive skin, these makeup remover wipes from Almay are one of the best—and they never leave your skin red or irritated post-swipe.
-Plus, a botanical infusion of aloe, cucumber, and green tea leaves complexions refreshed, moisturized, and thoroughly nourished.
+Plus, a botanical infusion of aloe, cucumber, and green tea is meant to leave complexions refreshed, moisturized, and thoroughly nourished.